core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 # Encoding of YANG data templates

 YANG data templates are data structures defined in YANG but not intended to be implemented as part of a datastore.
-YANG data templates are defined using the 'yang-data' extension as described by RFC 8040.
+YANG data templates are defined using the 'yang-data' extension as described by {{RFC8040}}.

-YANG data templates SHOULD be encoded using the encoding rules of a collection as defined in {{container}}.
+YANG data templates MUST be encoded using the encoding rules of a collection as defined in {{container}}.

 Just like YANG containers, YANG data templates can be encoded using either SIDs or names.

-Definition example from [I-D.ietf-core-comi]:
+Definition example from {{-comi}}:

 ~~~~ yang
 import ietf-restconf {